-The waveform display memory is of 100 samples (320 samples in color version) length and 13 bit resolution, with a sampling rate of 4096 s/s.
-Thus one cycle of a a 50Hz signal is represented with 82 points (164 points in color version).
+The waveform display memory is of 100 samples length and 13 bit resolution, with a sampling rate of 4096 s/s.
+Thus one cycle of a a 50Hz signal is represented with 82 points.
 The vertical scale is automatically adjusted in order to avoid clipping of the signal.

-The waveform is displayed on the device screen, and with more resolution, on PC screen through the RainbowPlus program.
+The waveform is displayed on the device screen, and with more resolution on PC screen through the RainbowPlus program.